Jocelyn Wang

-Jocelyn Wang (王怡仁 (Wang Yiren); Wade-Giles: Wang I-jen; born 13 June 1980) is an actress, former news anchorwoman and TV hostess in Taiwan.
+Jocelyn Wang (王怡仁 (Wang Yiren); Wade-Giles: Wang I-jen; born 13 June 1980) is a Taiwanese actress, former news anchorwoman and TV hostess.
 She is best known for her role as the lead anchor for TVBS-NEWS in the evening.
 Since November 2005, she has phased out her involvement in the mass media to focus on a career in show business.

+Personal life

-Jocelyn graduated from Tamkang University in Taipei with a bachelor's degree in Economics.
+Wang graduated from Tamkang University in Taipei with a bachelor's degree in Economics.
 She has also attended an ESL program at New York University's American Language Institute.